4GeeksAcademy/python-beginner-programming-exercises/exercises/01-Console/README.md

 + Remember, to run the code and see the output on the console, click on the box icon in the top left of the screen:

 https://i.imgur.com/w6u4aDd.png

++ Feel free to try other things as well.